TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 4. SECRETARY

-4.1) The Company Secretary or other appropriate senior officer of SEB shall act as the secretary of the BAC and shall be responsible, in conjunction with the Chairman, for drawing up the agenda and circulating it together to all members of the BAC two (2) weeks before the meeting date.
+4.1) The Company Secretary or other appropriate senior officer of SEB shall act as the secretary of the BAC and shall be responsible, in conjunction with the Chairman, for drawing up the agenda and circulating it together to all members of the BAC two (2) weeks or as soon as practicable before the meeting date.
 Consent from all members of the BAC shall be obtained for any meetings of BAC called shorter than this notice period.

 4.2) Meeting papers and relevant information on the agenda items shall be circulated at least five (5) working days before the meeting, with exception to financial results which shall be circulated at least three (3) working days before the meeting, or a shorter period due to extenuating circumstances, prior to the meeting.